josephxbrick/documentorganizer/README.md

 ### What to include in the TOC

 Choose "All pages" if you want both section and page entries in the table of contents.
-Choose "Section headings only" to  display only the section headings.
+Choose "Section headings only" to list only the section headings.

 ### Use section numbering